Take The First Step Now

 Withdrawal From Marijuana

-THC (tetrahydrocannabinol) and other psychoactive compounds are found in marijuana, made from dried parts of the Cannabis plant.
-It can experience withdrawal symptoms for up to two weeks after quitting long-term, heavy marijuana use, even if it is medical marijuana.
-These symptoms may include:
+THC (tetrahydrocannabinol) and other psychoactive compounds are found in marijuana, made from dried parts of the Cannabis plant. – Stopping long-term, heavy marijuana use can lead to withdrawal symptoms.

 • Irritation